jingwang666/creating_class_for_text_analysis/README.md

-# exercise_creating_class_text_analysis
-Exercise of Coursera - Creating a class to analyze a text (Courera exerciese)
+# Exerciese - Creating a class to analyze a text (Coursera exercise)

-Tasks: Create a class to achieve the below functions.
+Goal: Create a class to achieve the below functions.

 If a text is given -